 In contrast, non-scalable websites cannot handle the complex workload and would have multiple errors.

 Some points to the scalability of a platform include robust database services and multi-location accessibility.

 Also, ensure that the website is running at all times.
 Optimise the performance of the website to get a high SERP ranking.

-Not to mention, the enterprise website should have a self-malfunction sensor ability to catch and rectify malfunctions.
+The enterprise website should also have a self-malfunction sensor ability to catch and rectify malfunctions.

 Without a doubt, the performance quality of the website is one of the most critical factors entrepreneurs must focus on.

-Statistically, retail website owners lose approximately $2.6 billion each year in sales when the websites have low loading speed.
+Statistically, retail website owners lose approximately $2.6 billion yearly in sales when the websites have low loading speeds.

 Such losses are visible in many industries that require enterprise-level websites.